astarte-platform/astarte-device-sdk-rust/docs/get-started.md

 ## Creating a Rust project

-First, make sure you have Rust MSRV of the Astarte or later installed, since it is the MSRV of the Astarte device Rust SDK.
+First, make sure you have the proper Rust toolchain installed on your machine.
+We recommend using [rustup](https://rustup.rs/), otherwise make sure you are using one supported by the [MSRV](https://doc.rust-lang.org/cargo/reference/rust-version.html) of the Astarte device Rust SDK

 Then, create a new project:

 ```bash
 cargo new astarte-rust-project